Biden will establish a national monument honoring Emmett Till, the Black teen lynched in Mississippi

 Tuesday is the anniversary of Emmett Till’s birth in 1941.

-The monument will protect places that are central to the story of Till’s life and death at age 14, the acquittal of his white killers and his mother’s activism, which helped spark the civil rights movement.
-Till’s mother insisted on an open casket so the world could see how her son had been brutalized and Jet magazine published photos of his body.
+The monument will protect places that are central to the story of Till’s life and death at age 14, the acquittal of his white killers and his mother’s activism.
+Till’s mother’s insistence on an open casket to show the world how her son had been brutalized and Jet’s magazine’s decision to publish photos of his mutilated body helped galvanize the Civil Rights Movement.

 Biden’s decision also comes at a fraught time in the United States over matters concerning race.
 Conservative leaders are pushing back against the teaching of slavery and Black history in public schools, as well as the incorporation of diversity, equity and inclusion programs from college classrooms to corporate boardrooms.